Howard Community College

 • Basic math and communication skills

-• Ability to participate in hands-on, physically demanding training
+• Ability to participate in hands-on and physically demanding training

 Cost & Career Outlook